 Brooke Astor celebrating her 100th birthday at the New York Public Library. © Don Pollard.

 When Astor died in 1959, he put his wife in charge of the eponymous foundation he created in the 1940s.
 In a profound way, Brooke felt born again, ignited with a sense of mission.
 Consequently, she became one of New York’s most beloved philanthropists and its most incandescent socialites.
 She was adept at giving money away, took it seriously and never donated to any cause that she herself did not personally eyewitness.

-On 24 and 25 September, Sotheby’s will celebrate that life at, with proceeds going to many of Brooke’s favourite charities.
+On 24 and 25 September, Sotheby’s will celebrate that life at an auction, with proceeds going to many of Brooke’s favourite charities.
 Objects, furnishings, art and jewellery will all be on offer from her Manhattan apartment and from Holly Hill, her house in Briarcliff Manor, practically next door to Pocantico Hills, the Rockefeller estate in Westchester County, New York.

 To those who spent time with Brooke in her homes, the items in the auction will evoke memories of private luncheons, dinners and casual visits.
 To the general public, they will offer a glimpse into a Wharton-esque world open to a privileged few.

 I would never consider myself one of Brooke Astor’s intimates – not like those in her inner circle (Annette de la Renta, Barbara Walters, Vartan Gregorian, Henry Kissinger, David Rockefeller and others).
 But we had several meetings and luncheons, always at her behest, all of them lively and fun.